-e.
+f.
 Key management personnel

 The key management personnel of the Trust comprise the trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £1,095k (2022: £833k).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £1,191k (2023: £1,095k).